When to Call Police

 Don't try to deal with the situation yourself.
 Call the police - the sooner the better.
 But even if some time has passed since you witnessed a suspicious incident, it's not too late to call the police.

 If you suspect that a child is being neglected, or physically or sexually abused, and you may not have proof, you have the obligation to report your concerns to the appropriate authorities.
 Call the Helpline for Children.
 Dial 0 and ask for Zenith 1234.
 Or call the police.

-What Happens to me when I Call the Police?
+What happens to me when I call the police?

 When you call, the police operator will take as much information as is required to be able to send the police to deal with the situation.
 But more information may be needed later, or facts may need to be checked out, so always leave your name and telephone number with the police operator.
-You can still remain anonymous.
-This means that your name will not be made known to anyone.
-Neither the victim nor the suspect that you have reported on will know who called the police.
-Simply tell the police operator that you wish to remain anonymous and your privacy will be respected.

 Write it down

 Whether you are reporting an emergency or a suspected criminal activity you have observed over a period of time, write down the details such as the time of occurrence, licence numbers, and descriptions of people.

 If you are the victim of a crime or witness a crime, use this Incident Checklist to record the details.
 Incident Checklist